One award of $4,000 is available annually.

 - Download the reference form.

-- An unofficial transcript to provide proof of academic performance.
+- Provide an unofficial transcript as proof of academic performance.

-- Applicants must write a 1,000 word essay comprising a minimum of 4 references, on one of 3 topics "The pros and cons why the Garda Síochána remains unarmed" or "The Impact of Brexit on public safety in the United Kingdom," or "Describe how you will use the knowledge and skills gained at JIBC to leverage your international educational experience.
+- Submit a 1,000-word essay comprising a minimum of four references, on one of 3 topics "The pros and cons why the Garda Síochána remains unarmed" or "The Impact of Brexit on public safety in the United Kingdom," or "Describe how you will use the knowledge and skills gained at JIBC to leverage your international educational experience.
 Use specific examples and citations from course readings.”
 Your essay must be written using APA referencing.

-- Students will be notified whether or not they have been selected 2-4 weeks after the application deadline.
+- Students will be notified whether or not they have been selected two to four weeks after the application deadline.
 This notification will include information on how funds are disbursed.